thebigG/Tasker/README.md

 ## How do I help?

+**Please do not work on master.
+Always work on and push your changes to the release branch.**

+Once you've tested your chnages on release branch locally, **let people know first** before merging onto master.
+The master branch should only have the last stable version of Tasker.

 Tasker is built using Qt 5 using c++.
 So you need to be comfortable using those technologies.
 If you aren't that's cool, we're still learning!

 To get started I highly recommend these resources: